Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ## How generalizable is our model?

-We performed other validation tests to judge the generalizability of our model.
-First, cross-validation with 100 k-folds was performed.
-The graphs below visualize the accuracy and kappa of the final model across folds.
-Each of these plots is clustered around the mean, indicating our model has decent generalizability.
-Accuracy is the percentage of correctly classifies instances out of all instances, and kappa is a metric that compares an Observed Accuracy with an Expected Accuracy (random chance).
+To further judge our model's performance, we need to understand its generalisability.
+That is, we want to know how the model performs across different groups of fishnet cells.
+To do this, we cross validate our data with 100 k-folds, meaning that we split the data into 100 random groups and test the model on each group to see if its performance is consistent.
+In the plot below, we see a new metric: kappa.
+This metric is the difference between observed accuracy and expected accuracy (occurring by random chance).
+Our cross validation results are clustered closely around the mean (of all 100 groups).
+This indicates that our model has high generalisability.

 ```r